conaxi/guessera/README.md

 ## Our goal

-Geography is often taught in a very theorical manner, forcing students to learn by heart a list of countries.
+Geography is often taught in a very theorical manner, forcing students to learn a list of countries by heart.
 This project aims to offer an interactive alternative, where they can learn by having fun and experiencing things firsthand.

 ## Guide